Understanding the basis period reform: why it matters

 In a constantly changing tax landscape, staying informed about reforms like the Basis Period Reform is crucial.
 This reform simplifies tax calculations, reduces mismatches in tax liability, and provides individuals and businesses with greater control over their tax planning.
 Moreover, it aligns with the ongoing MTD, making compliance more efficient and convenient.
 Understanding the importance of the Basis Period Reform empowers taxpayers to navigate the tax system more effectively and make informed financial decisions.

 Want to learn more?
-Join our webinar on Wednesday 4th October at 12PM where our guest speaker, Martyn Verity, Partner at Moorhurst Partners LLP, will be taking an in-depth look at what the Basis Period Reform really means for Accountants today.
+Watch our webinar where our guest speaker, Martyn Verity, Partner at Moorhurst Partners LLP, took an in-depth look at what the Basis Period Reform really means for accountants today.